talasleman/Client-Server/README.md

 First, you should run the server file, and then, when the server file is running, run the client file in a new instance.

-You will be prompter by a menu with choice to modify the database, you can take a look at the text file to see how the data is written.
+You will be prompted by a menu with choice to modify the database, you can take a look at the text file to see how the data is written.
 For your information, this is the model for each customer : name|age|address|phone It is possible that a client has an information missing, but the name will always be present.